 Insession Film Podcast

-InSession Film was the very first podcast I listened to on Film Twitter, and they have only gotten better with age.
-InSession produces weekly podcasts with reviews on the latest movies, multiple topics that come up within the industry, entertaining top-three lists, and annual polls unveiled during their show to get their listeners involved.
+InSession Film was the first podcast I listened to on Film Twitter, and they have only gotten better with age.
+InSession produces weekly podcasts with reviews on the latest movies, multiple topics within the industry, entertaining top-three lists, and annual polls unveiled during their show to get their listeners involved.
 I may label them as the passionate, film geek podcast, JD Duran, Brendan Cassidy, and others, unabashedly talking about their love of film with intelligence and insightful thoughts that are always entertaining movie magic goodness.
-Check out their 2019 recap podcast that is in two parts, over three hours each, and rumored that it had to be edited by Thelma Schoonmaker before being released.
+Check out their 2019 recap podcast in two parts, over three hours each, and rumored that it had to be edited by Thelma Schoonmaker before being released.

 Feelin’ Film Podcast